Board of Directors

 Ryan John Ellis – Vice Chair and Company Secretary

 Ryan John Ellis is a WRoCAH (AHRC) funded PhD student at the University of York.
-In collaboration with the RAF Museum, his research investigates the heritage significance of former RAF Changi.
+In collaboration with the Royal Air Force Museum London, his research investigates the heritage significance of former RAF Changi.
 Through archival research, fieldwork, and oral histories, it explores contested narratives around militarism, colonial legacy, and memory to inform heritage practices and museum representation.

-As well as his role with the Cold War Network, Ryan currently serves as a member of the Youth Advisory Board at the National Museum of the Royal Navy.
-Previously, he captured more than 250 hours of oral history testimony as the Head of Storytelling at the Royal Signals Museum.
+As well as his role with The Cold War Network, Ryan currently serves as a member of the Youth Advisory Board at the Royal Navy Museums (formerly National Museum of the Royal Navy).
+Previously, he captured more than 200 hours of oral history testimony as the Head of Storytelling at the Royal Signals Museum.
 His interviews span the end of the Second World War, including the daring exploits of the Special Operations Executive, to the 2021 Afghanistan evacuation (Operation PITTING).
 He also specialises in digital storytelling, launching curated content on the free and globally accessible Bloomberg Connects platform.
-In 2024, in recognition of this work, he featured on the inaugural BBC History Magazine/HistoryExtra ’30 under 30′ list.
+In 2024, in recognition of his work, he featured on the inaugural BBC History Magazine/HistoryExtra ’30 under 30′ list.

 LinkedIn: www.linkedin.com/in/ryanjohnellis